FreedomBen/rtl8188ce-linux-driver/README.md

         CentOS 8.2 (LTS)
         CentOS 8.3 (LTS)
         CentOS 8.4 (LTS)
+        CentOS 8.5 (LTS)
+        CentOS 8.6 (LTS)

+AlmaLinux and Rocky Linux versions that match above CentOS should work fine but are not specifically tested.

 Arch is also supported, but tends to break each time the kernel is bumped up a minor version (like 3.13.x to 3.14.x).
 I try to fix the breakage quickly but this is not how I support my family ;-)